 Presentation – Symptoms and Signs of Psoriatic Arthritis

-In 60-80% patients, psoriasis occurs before the onset of psoriatic arthritis and in 15-20% of patients, arthritis appears before the psoriasis.
+In 60-80% of patients, psoriasis occurs before the onset of psoriatic arthritis and in 15-20% of patients, arthritis appears before psoriasis.
 The latter usually occurs in patients with a family history hereditary pattern.

 Simultaneous appearance is also known.